Unifying attractor and non-attractor models of inflation under a single soft theorem: Introduction

 \section{Introduction}

 During inflation \cite{Starobinsky:1980te, Guth:1980zm, Mukhanov:1981xt, Linde:1981mu, Albrecht:1982wi} the universe is approximately a de Sitter spacetime.
 This fact helps to constrain the expected shape of $n$-point correlation functions of the primordial curvature fluctuations $\zeta$, responsible for the existence of structure in our universe.
-In particular, the de Sitter dilation isometry severely restricts the momentum dependence of $\zeta$'s $n$-point correlation functions~\cite{Creminelli:2011mw, Creminelli:2012ed,Kundu:2014gxa,Kundu:2015xta}.
-But the existence of an evolving scalar field $\phi(t)$ breaks the de Sitter isometries with departures of order $\epsilon \equiv - \dot H / H^2$ (the first slow-roll parameter) where $H$ is the Hubble parameter.
-Thus, some statements based on symmetries are not exact (\emph{e.g.} the power spectrum is scale invariant up to corrections of order $\epsilon$).
+In particular, the de Sitter dilation isometry severely restricts the momentum dependence of $\zeta$'s $n$-point correlation functions~\cite{Creminelli:2011mw, Creminelli:2012ed,Kundu:2014gxa,Kundu:2015xta}.But the existence of an evolving scalar field $\phi(t)$ breaks the de Sitter isometries with departures parametrized by slow roll parameters such as $\epsilon \equiv - \dot H / H^2$ and $\eta = \dot \epsilon/H \epsilon$ (the first and second slow-roll parameters) where $H$ is the Hubble parameter.
+In many models of inflation, other parameters, such as the sound speed $c_s$ of primordial curvature fluctuations can play a role in breaking the dS isometries introducing effects of order $(1-c_s^2)/c_s^2$.
+Here we focus our attention on canonical models of inflation, where the sound speed remains equal to 1.
+Thus, some statements based on symmetries are not exact (\emph{e.g.} the power spectrum is scale invariant up to corrections of order $\epsilon$ and $\eta$).
 However, other statements remain valid to all orders in slow-roll.
-For example, in single field inflation, the primordial bispectrum's squeezed limit (the amplitude of $\zeta$'s 3-point function in momentum space) respects Maldacena's consistency relation~\cite{Maldacena:2002vr} \be \lim_{k_3 \to 0} B_\zeta (\k_1 , \k_2 , \k_3) = - (n_s - 1) P_{\zeta} (k_3 ) P_{\zeta} (k_1) , \ee where $P_{\zeta} (k)$ and $n_s - 1 \equiv d \ln k^3 P(k) / d \ln k$ are the power spectrum and its spectral index.
-This result is valid to all orders in slow-roll parameters as long as the background is attractor~\cite{Creminelli:2004yq, Cheung:2007sv}.
-This can be understood as a consequence of the invariance of Friedmann-Lemaitre-Robertson-Walker (FLRW) spacetimes under a special class of (residual) spatial diffeomorphisms~\cite{Hinterbichler:2012nm, Assassi:2012zq, Creminelli:2012qr, Hinterbichler:2013dpa}.
-But this understanding is restricted to attractor models, where $\zeta$ becomes constant for wavelengths greater than the Hubble horizon $H^{-1}$~\cite{Weinberg:2003sw}.
+For example, in single field inflation, the primordial bispectrum's squeezed limit (the amplitude of $\zeta$'s 3-point function in momentum space) respects Maldacena's consistency relation~\cite{Maldacena:2002vr}